mkarodka/ecommerce-backend-microservices-springboot/README.md

-Here's your **formatted `README.md`** ready to be used on GitHub.
-I’ve cleaned up spacing, fixed syntax, ensured proper code blocks, and preserved image placeholders for easy replacement with actual image URLs:

----

 # 📦 ecommerce-backend-microservices-springboot

 Scalable e-commerce backend built with Spring Boot microservices, Docker, and PostgreSQL.
 Features API Gateway, Eureka Discovery, and service observability with Grafana.